Contents

 Book Giveaways

-Mark Dawson, a legend in the indie publishing space, was asked recently, that if he could go back and do it all over again, what would he have done differently?
+Mark Dawson, a legend in the indie publishing space, was recently asked, “If he could go back and do it all over again, what would he have done differently?”

 His answer was to give away to his book relentlessly.
 The more fans, the more book reviewers, the more book reviews.